Who is eligible to use Neighbor Ride?

 What happens if no driver is found?

 While every effort is made to find a volunteer driver, there is no guarantee that each ride will be filled.
 Passengers will be called 2 business days before the ride if a driver has not be found to see if the ride is still needed.
-Passengers will be contacted at noon the day before the ride if no driver is found.
+Passengers will be contacted by 2 pm the day before the ride if no driver is found.
 Passengers will not be charged for unassigned rides.

 What if I need to cancel a scheduled trip?